InkAurora/educblue/API.md

 **GET** `/courses`

 Get a list of all published courses.
+Returns basic course information only (no sections or content for security).

 **Response (200):**